scala/scala3/docs/internals/periods.md

-  def runId: RunId            // The run identifier of this period. def firstPhaseId: PhaseId   // The first phase of this period def lastPhaseId: PhaseId    // The last phase of this period def phaseId: PhaseId        // The phase identifier of this single-phase period.
+  def runId: RunId            // The run identifier of this period. def firstPhaseId: PhaseId   // The first phase of this period def lastPhaseId: PhaseId    // The last phase of this period def phaseId: PhaseId        // The phase identifier of this single-phase period

   def containsPhaseId(id: PhaseId): Boolean def contains(that: Period): Boolean